idinyte/TOP_project_forms/README.md

 This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it [here](https://www.theodinproject.com/lessons/ruby-on-rails-forms)

-A simple project made for learning purposes only
+Made for learning purposes only

 Instructions:
 Run the server $ bin/rails server